ansys/pyacp/doc/source/user_guide/howto/file_management.rst

 over where input and output files are stored.
 This guide shows you different ways to achieve this.

-For now, let's assume the ACP instance is launched on a remote server.
-The final section :ref:`local_vs_remote` will discuss the differences between local and remote ACP instances in terms of file management.
+For now, consider the case where the ACP instance is launched on a remote server.
+The final section :ref:`local_vs_remote` discusses the differences between local and remote ACP instances in terms of file management.

 .. doctest::